Jillderon/daily-deals/PROCESS.md

 - Found another bug :( Sometimes you have to log out twice.
 I really don't know why this is happening.
 On slack a lot of other people (Dax, Jasper and Martijn) also have this problem.
 I think I fixed the solution to this problem.
 I think it has to do with preforming segues.
 I had a segue that was on 'show' and I changed it to 'present modally' and since I changed this it didn't happen.
 I put my solution on slack. '

 ## Tuesday day 17 - 31/01/2017
-- Add alert for the right date format
+- Add alert for the right address format
 - Today I'm going to add my last functionality.
 If you have a business account, you are able to see all your deals (in a table view) and delete deals over here!
 Aynel worked a lot with tableViews so she helped me to implement this.
 - Turn off landscape.
 Martijn told me how to do this.